inPact/redis-pubsub/README.md

 * Simplified event registration with the PubSub.on function, so that consumers do not need to first acquire a Subscriber instance, though the PubSub.on and PubSub.onAny function return the Subscriber instance in case consumers wish to unsubscribe later.
+* Subscribers now receive a Channel object in the received message

 ## 0.3.0
 * (Breaking changes) Added support for creating pub-sub instances that publish and subscribe on